Austin Plumbing Permit Requirements

 • Contractor registration with City of Austin

-• Plumbing Repairs permit
+• Plumbing permit (stand-alone trade permit)

 • Water/Wastewater Tap permit (Austin Water)

-• On-Site Sewage Facilities (Septic Tank) permit
+• On-Site Sewage Facility (septic) permit

 Fees